quang08/Papers/Papers_ScoreUp/notes.md

 ## Applications

 ### 1. **Optimization of Quiz Timing**
-   - **Test Administration Optimization**: The study’s focus on minimizing unnecessary test administrations can be adapted to optimize **when** quizzes are administered in ScoreUp.
+   - **Test Administration Optimization**: The study’s focus on minimizing unnecessary test administrations can be adapted to optimize **when** quizzes are administered.
 This means you could design the system to provide quizzes only when the student is likely to benefit the most, based on their learning progress.
    - **Action**: Implement an RL algorithm similar to the one in this study to dynamically schedule quizzes based on a student's previous performance, reducing over-quizzing and preventing fatigue.